pycom/pycom-documentation/content/gettingstarted/programming/ftp.md

     - chapter/gettingstarted/programming/ftp
 ---

+> This method of connection is not recommended for first time users.
+It is possible to lock yourself out of the device, requiring a USB connection.

 There is a small internal file system accessible with each Pycom device, called `/flash`.
 This is stored within the external serial flash memory.
 If a microSD card is also connected and mounted, it will be available as well.
 When the device starts up, it will always boot from the `boot.py` located in the `/flash` file system.

 The first time(s), your device will create an Access Point (AP) you can connect to using your computer's WiFi.